lucee/task-event-gateway/README.md

 Tasks Event Gateway (TEG)
 ==================================
-This exetnsion adds the ability to run self configured Tasks when installed into Lucee Server.
+This extension adds the ability to run self configured Tasks when installed into Lucee Server.

 ## Build
 The extension is a ANT project, in order to build it, you need to have ANT installed on your machine.